ecilasun/tinysys/software/README.md

 # Creating your own project

-To make your own project, the recommended way is to copy the 'starthere' sample directory to a new one and make your changes as needed.
+To make your own project, the recommended way is to copy the 'hellodebugger' sample directory to a new one and make your changes as needed.
 In that directory you will find a Makefile, and upload shell script/batch file to help get you started.

-Please refer to the [README.md](./samples/starthere/README.md) file in `starthere` folder for more assistance.
+Please refer to the [README.md](./samples/hellodebugger/README.md) file in `hellodebugger` folder for more assistance.

 # Uploading your files to tinysys